 This System Requirements Document (SRD) illustrates the process of determining the requirements for the uranium hexafluoride (UF6) Cylinder Program during the storage phase.
 The requirements are in part defined in applicable legislation, regulations, orders, directives, codes, and standards.
-The SRD provides the initial segment of the flow-down process to ultimately demonstrate program compliance with applicable requirements.
+The SRD provides the initial segment of the flow-down process to ultimately demonstrate system compliance with applicable requirements.
 These requirements include technical and management aspects of the program.
-In cases where a requirement has no governing reference, the requirements, consideration was given to maintaining the flexibility in subsequent phases of the program (dispositioning of uranium hexafluoride (UF6) and decommissioning of existing facilities and equipment).
+In cases where a requirement has no governing reference, the requirement is derived in support of the program mission.
+In the development of the storage phase requirements, consideration was given to maintaining the flexibility in subsequent phases of the program (dispositioning of uranium hexafluoride (UF6) and decommissioning of existing facilities and equipment).

 The requirements define the basis for actions necessary to achieve the program mission.
-Therefore, the SRD is integral to the configuration by which the program is controlled.
+Therefore, the SRD is integral to the configuration by which the system used to meet the program mission is controlled.
 Management to the SRD (flow-down to implementing activities) is accomplished through the Systems Engineering Management Plan (SEMP).
 The SEMP will incorporate a requirements analysis that provides the decision-making rationale for developing activities.
-Thus, these activities by derivation will emonstrate compliance with applicable codes and standards.
-This decision-making function will enable the integration of various aspects of the program and will define activities consistent with the program mission.
+Thus, by derivation these activities will demonstrate compliance with applicable codes and standards.
+This decision-making function will enable the integration of various aspects of the system and will define activities consistent with the program mission.
 The utility of the SEMP largely depends on the quality and thoroughness of this SRD.
 The activities are carried out through the overall Program Management Plan (PMP).
 Necessary development actions before implementation are managed through the Engineering Development Plan (EDP).
 Actions within the EDP and PMP generate new information, expertise, and experience.
 This information is iterative feedback into the SEMP integrated decision-making process for producing and improving requirements.